 Audience: paleo beginners, Game of Thrones fans

-This channel’s “Paleo Profile” series was one of the first things I encountered that got me interested in reading up about specific groups, like abelisaurs, placoderms, and temnospondyls.
+This channel’s “Paleo Profile” series was one of the first things I encountered that got me interested in reading up about specific groups of extinct animals, like abelisaurs, placoderms, and temnospondyls.
 In those, Trey gives a comprehensive overview of a single interesting genus in a very accessible way.
 Nowadays, his channel focuses more on human evolution.
 He also does analyses on the biology of various pop-culture franchises, such as Game of Thrones, Avatar, and The Good Dinosaur.
 Find his channel here.

 Creator: Salvatore Vecchio and CuriosityStream